juhoveli/fullstackproject/documentation/diary.md

 Back button not yet working, but I did manage to get props to sub screens, so now each country shows details when clicked.
 This will improve more in the future.

+## Beginning of authentication

+I really didn't do any real authentication logic yet, just sketched the login screen to see how it van be customized.
+Dark keyboard layout was something awesome.
+Next up is some actual authentication.